runxinghuan/tp/docs/UserGuide.md

 - Make sure to observe the AI's pattern to improve your chances of saving the penalty.
 - The command is case-sensitive, so `save 1` is considered a valid command, but `Save 1` and `SAVE 1` are considered invalid inputs.

-### Set shooter's power: `upgrade LEVEL`
+### Set shooter's power: `setpower LEVEL`
 `LEVEL` refers to the power level the player possesses, which affects the quality of the shot.
 The higher the power level, the more accurate the shot will be.
 Levels range from 0 to 2, with 0 indicating beginner, 1 indicating medium, and 2 indicating expert.
-Format: `upgrade 2`
+Format: `setpower 2`

-### Updrade Command: `uprade`
+### Updrade Command: `setpower`
-The upgrade command is a powerful feature designed to boost your player's abilities, offering a strategic advantage in the game.
+The setpower command is a powerful feature designed to boost your player's abilities, offering a strategic advantage in the game.
 This command allows you to elevate your player's power level, making it easier to overcome challenges and succeed in your endeavors.

 #### Usage

-To use the upgrade command, follow the syntax below:
+To use the setpower command, follow the syntax below:

-upgrade [power level]
+setpower [power level]

-[power level]: A numeric value indicating the desired power level to which you want to upgrade.
+[power level]: A numeric value indicating the desired power level to which you want to set to your player.
 Valid inputs are:

 - 0 - Low power level